Inferring the Langevin Equation with Uncertainty via Bayesian Neural Networks: Results

 {\it Inhomogeneous diffusion matrix} --- As the next scenario, we explore a $d$-dimensional system with an inhomogeneous diffusion matrix.
-In the analysis of systems, while the assumption of a homogeneous diffusion matrix is commonly employed for convenience, such homogeneity is often rare in practical situations and can potentially lead to incorrect analyses~\cite{volpe2010influence}.
-For instance, in situations where particles are near a wall~\cite{brenner1961slow, lau2007state-dependent} or when temperature gradients are induced by local heat sources such as a laser~\cite{pedersen2014thermophoretic, ding2023stochastic}, particles undergo an inhomogeneous diffusion and a spurious drift vector $\bm{\nabla}_{\bm{x}} \cdot \bm{\mathsf{D}}(\bm{x})$ arises, causing a discrepancy between $\bm{\Phi}(\bm{x})$ and $\bm{F}(\bm{x})$.
+In the analysis of systems, while the assumption of a homogeneous diffusion matrix is commonly employed for convenience, such homogeneity is often rare in practical situations and can potentially lead to incorrect analyses.
+For instance, in situations where particles are near a wall~\cite{brenner1961slow, lacon2001drift, volpe2010influence, volpe2016effective}, particles undergo an inhomogeneous diffusion and a spurious drift vector $\bm{\nabla}_{\bm{x}} \cdot \bm{\mathsf{D}}(\bm{x})$ arises, causing a discrepancy between $\bm{\Phi}(\bm{x})$ and $\bm{F}(\bm{x})$.
 Therefore, for accurate inference of force field $\bm{F}(\bm{x})$, it is essential to address both the accurate inference of $\bm{\mathsf{D}}(\bm{x})$ and the calculation of $\bm{\nabla}_{\bm{x}} \cdot \hat{\bm{\mathsf{D}}}(\bm{x})$.
 Here, we demonstrate the effectiveness of LBN in handling both aspects by applying it to an inhomogeneously diffusing system.

 We consider a model characterized by a linear force $\bm{F}(\bm{x})=-\bm{\mathsf{A}}\bm{x}$ and an inhomogeneous diffusion matrix $\mathsf{D}_{\mu\nu}(\bm{x}) = T(1 + \alpha e^{-x_\mu^2/2})\delta_{\mu\nu}$, which induce the drift vector $\Phi_\mu(\bm{x})=-\sum_{\nu}\mathsf{A}_{\mu \nu}x_\nu - \alpha T x_\mu e^{-x_\mu^2/2}$.
 As shown in Fig.~\ref{fig3}(a), LBN precisely infers the drift field and the inhomogeneous diffusion matrix in the $d=2$ case, achieving $r^2 = 0.979$ and $r^2=0.982$, respectively.
 We present the uncertainty of $\hat{\bm{\mathsf{D}}}(\bm{x})$ as the colormap in Fig.~\ref{fig3}(a), which provides insight into how the uncertainty varies by region.
 Having obtained precise estimators for the drift and diffusion, we can now proceed to infer the force $\bm{F}(\bm{x})$.
 Importantly, our method easily handles the calculation of the gradient of $\hat{\bm{\mathsf{D}}}(\bm{x})$ through backpropagation.
 By applying backpropagation to the diffusion estimator and combining it with the drift estimator, the force field can be inferred by